abenkhadra/gosat/README.md

 It builds on the ideas proposed in [XSat].
 Compared to XSat, we implemented the following key features:

-- JIT execution of SMT formulas using LLVM.
+- JIT compilation of SMT formulas using LLVM.
 - Integration with NLopt, a features-rich mathematical optimization backend.

-More details are available in our [report] and this [appendix]
+More details are available in our FMCAD'17 [paper] (accepted) and this [appendix]

 ## Dependencies